rero/sonar.ch/content/post/sonar-project-the-end-of-an-adventure.md

 Various services have been designed and will take over the project.
 The infrastructure is ready to welcome client institutions and also to progressively replace RERO DOC in the course of 2021.
 The transition to production will be done gradually according to the planning of the interested institutions.
 Various discussions are under way.

-The SONAR go-live will be announced in the next weeks.
+The SONAR go-live will be announced in the coming weeks.